ndangeles/Documentation/docs/index.rst

 Welcome to Skills Workflow's documentation
 ==========================================

+.. note:: Hi!
+My name is Skillo.
+I'll be here to guide you walkthrough!

 `Skills Workflow`_ is a *groundbreaking platform* for agencies.
 A platform to design your agency.
 People make the difference.